 Laser-assisted in situ keratomileusis (LASIK) is the most popular refractive surgery.
 It involves creating a flap on the cornea and reshaping it using laser technology.
 This improves visual acuity.

 - Presbyopia (age-related farsightedness)

-There are also different types of LASIK: LASEK, Epi-LASIK, and iLASIK.
+There are also different types of LASIK, such as LASEK, Epi-LASIK, and iLASIK.

 Photorefractive Keratectomy (PRK)

-Unlike LASIK, PRK does not require flap formation to reshape the cornea.
-It's a good alternative for people with a thin cornea and therefore don't qualify for LASIK.7
+Unlike LASIK, PRK doesn’t require flap formation to reshape the cornea.
+It's a good alternative for people with a thin cornea and, therefore, don't qualify for LASIK.

 PRK involves the removal of the corneal epithelium (thin top layer of the cornea) to allow for laser treatment.